Best Loans for Credit Card Refinancing in January 2025

 +

 As a peer-to-peer lender, individual investors fund Prosper’s loans.
-The biggest perk with this lending model is that it generally has looser eligibility standards.
+The biggest perk with this lending model is that it generally has looser eligibility standards, making it ideal for borrowers with bad credit.

 Regardless of your credit score, you’ll pay an origination fee with Prosper.
 You’ll also be responsible for paying your creditors yourself.